Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • Sleep deprivation from a toddler whose sleep is still erratic

-• Significant occupational stress that has been spiking the obsession frequency
+• Significant occupational stress that has been spiking the frequency of the obsession

 • The client’s professional position (he is a teacher) means his fears about being seen as a child predator have realistic professional implications, which makes the obsession harder to dismiss